Oklahoma-Data-Science-Workshop/.github/profile/README.md

 # Oklahoma Data Science Workshop (ODSW)

 ## What is the ODSW?
-This is the central site for sharing materials related to presentations made in the Oklahoma Data Science Workshop (ODSW) over the past several years.
+This is the central site for sharing materials from presentations delivered at the Oklahoma Data Science Workshop (ODSW) over the past several years.
 The ODSW is a platform for scientists to discuss how they utilize computing in their research.
 Many of the speakers work in departments where a departmental seminar may not be the most appropriate venue to discuss computing and software tools.
 The DSW provides a venue for scientists to share their knowledge and experiences.